Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 United States Air Force

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-If a valid medical emergency (life threatening) should occur i.e. severe injury, car accident, heart attack etc., first find out if there is a military installation nearby, if not, proceed to the nearest civilian hospital.
-You must state that you are Active Duty military, you should not receive any bills and you should not pay.
-Collect all documents and take them to the nearest Army installation (if you are in the Army) Medical Claims Office.
-If Fort Eustis is the nearest Army base, bring the paperwork to the Beneficiary Advisor/Debt Collection Office Building 502 Sternberg Ave, (757) 314-7766 or (757) 314-7748.
+If a valid life threatening medical emergency should occur i.e. severe injury, car accident, heart attack etc. first find out if there is a military installation nearby.
+If not, proceed to the nearest civilian hospital.
+You must state that you are active duty military, you should not receive any bills and you should not pay.
+Collect all documents and take them to the nearest Army installation Medical Claims Office if you are in the Army.
+If Fort Eustis is the nearest Army base bring the paperwork to the Beneficiary Advisor/Debt Collection Office Building 502 Sternberg Ave 757-314-7766 or 757-314-7748.

 The Air Force Aid Society is available to provide emergency financial assistance based upon need.
-Call the Langley Airman and Family Readiness Center at 757-764-3990 to see if your situation may qualify or go online.
+Call the Langley Airman and Family Readiness Center at 757-764-3990 to see if your situation may qualify or visit https://afas.org.
 The following are areas typically covered by Air Force Aid Society: